 Store ribbons in a variety of different and fun ways:

 ● Use straw containers–pull up the lid and thread spools of ribbon over a center post.

-● Wall mounted dowels or rods can hold many spools above a working space.
+● Wall-mounted dowels or rods can hold many spools above a working space.

 ● Stand spools upright in a clear plastic storage box or make your own ribbon dispenser by using a cardboard shoe box and feeding the ends of the ribbons through slits on the side of the box.

-Pegboards, magnetic wall bars, small shelving or hooks can be a great wall storage solution to hold a variety of craft supplies above your work area.
-A desktop Carousel or a craft caddy is perfect for keeping markers, scissors, pens, pencils or brushes close at hand.
+Pegboards, magnetic wall bars, small shelving, or hooks can be a great wall storage solution to hold a variety of craft supplies above your work area.
+A desktop Carousel or a craft caddy is perfect for keeping markers, scissors, pens, pencils, or brushes close at hand.
 Purchase one or create your own workstation by placing cans or cups on a turntable.

-An organized, designated space will let you enjoy crafting whenever the mood strikes, feel creative and relaxed.
+An organized, designated space will let you enjoy crafting whenever the mood strikes, and feel creative and relaxed.